The Short Answer

 Discover Financial Services is a US-based direct bank and payment-services company.
 Its revenue model is straightforward:

-- Credit Card (dominant share of revenue): Discover is one of the largest credit-card issuers in the United States.
-Revenue comes primarily from interest charges on customer balances — typically 20–30% APR on revolving credit.
-This is textbook riba.
+- Credit Card (dominant share of revenue): Discover was one of the largest credit-card issuers in the United States.
+Revenue came primarily from interest charges on customer balances.
+This is a riba-based lending model.

 - Consumer Lending: Personal loans, student loans, and home-equity loans, all of which generate interest income.